NicolasMiramon/LabGuide/006-workflows.md

 ## Lab description

-The purpose of this Workflow pack is to demonstrate the power of Okta Workflows for Office 365 customers during the new hire on-boarding process.
-The features of this Workflow on the new hire user are as follows:

 The purpose of this Workflow pack is to perform various tasks in Office 365 when a given target user is being onboarded from the HR System in the organization as a whole.
 This flow pack is triggered when a user is created.
 The effects of this Workflow on the Office 365 account are as follows:

 **Virtual Orientation:** The new hire user will be sent a virtual orientation email complete with Microsoft Teams link to the new hire’s work as well as personal email.
 (The work email is as defined in Okta Universal Directory in the email attribute and the personal email will be defined by the secondary email attribute in Okta Universal Directory).

-There will also be a calendar invite sent to the new hire user for the virtual orientation session 7 days out from the date the new hire is created and this flow pack is executed.
+There will also be a calendar invite sent to the new hire user for the virtual orientation session, 7 days out from the date the new hire is created and this flow pack is executed.

 **Microsoft Teams:** The new hire user will be added to a Microsoft Teams.
 The new hire user is also added to a Microsoft Teams private channel that you create ahead of time.
 The format of the private channel is “Department - <department in the new hire users department attribute in Okta Universal Directory>”